greatawe/Cellphone-1/README.md

 * and the totals for each service provider is output

   ##extras
-  * put each service proveder in its own list
+  * put each service provider in its own list
   * make sure each number is unique

   ## method